guiguito/Cardeto/README.md

 Convenient Android Remote Debugging Tool

-To Be updated soon within a month.
+To Be updated within a month.